HimashaWijewickrama/We-Go/README.md

 # Description

 This project used React JS(JavaScript), CSS(Cascade Style Sheet) for implementation.\
-Icons from Material UI icons
+Icons from Material UI icons.\
-Logo design using Canva
+Logo design using Canva.\

 ## Available Scripts